prebid/prebid.github.io/dev-docs/bidders/appnexus-ast.md

 | `playback_method` | Array of strings listing playback methods supported by the publisher.
 Allowed values: `"auto_play_sound_on"`; `"auto_play_sound_off"`; `"click_to_play"`; `"mouseover"`; `"auto_play_sound_unknown"`.                                       | `Array<string>`  |
 | `frameworks`      | Array of integers listing API frameworks supported by the publisher.
 Allowed values: None: `0`; VPAID 1.0: `1`; VPAID 2.0: `2`; MRAID 1.0: `3`; ORMMA: `4`; MRAID 2.0: `5`.                                                                  | `Array<integer>` |

-### Advantages of using the Appnexus AST (legacy) Adaptor over the AppNexus (legacy) adaptor
+### Advantages of using the Appnexus AST (legacy) Adaptor over the AppNexus (legacy) Adaptor

 - Requests all the adUnits at once, which reduces latency on page

 - Supports additional formats (such as Video and Native)

-- Will continue to be upgraded as enhancements are made to Prebid.js for expanding capabilities
+- Uses the same endpoints and parameter settings as the Prebid 1.x AppNexus adaptor.